Why Jemimah Rodrigues’ parents banned Tom and Jerry at home

 However, Jemimah was quick to add how her brothers were by her side during her career’s lows.

 “At the same time, it is a blessing.
-I am the youngest here, and I have two elder brothers.
-They’re very over-protective of me.
+I have two elder brothers.
+They’re over-protective of me.
 I am little Jem here at home too.
-The kind of love and support I get from them.
+The kind of love and support I get from them...
 I complain about them, but it’s such a blessing to have them.”

 Catch the full episode of Wednesdays With WV featuring Jemimah Rodrigues on Sportstar’s YouTube channel.